prusmarcin/laravel-rest-client/README.md

 Select provider from lists `Provider: Restclient\RestclientServiceProvider` and confirm.

 Then enter the `config` directory in your Laravel installation and open the `restclient.php` file.
-Now set the url value where your Rest Full API server is located.
+Edit url value where your Rest Full API server is located.

 ``` php
 return [